 FROM THE EDITOR

-Horses are not its.
+Horses are not “its”.
 Nor is any animal.

-They also use other subtle but misleading and potentially dangerous terminology.
-In the case of horses, the pro-slaughter movement use such phrases as “unwanted” horses versus “homeless” horses, and horse “processing” or “harvesting” versus horse “slaughter”.
-This is a blatant attempt to divert public attention from what they in fact do — brutally kill horses for their meat — to something that sounds less offensive, more acceptable to the human ear.
+A case in point concerning horses is the pro-slaughter movement who use such phrases as “unwanted” horses versus “homeless” horses.
+They also use the words horse “processing” or “harvesting” versus horse “slaughter”.
+This is a blatant attempt to divert public attention from the gruesome fact that they brutally kill horses for their meat for profit by using words that hopefully sound less offensive and more acceptable to the human ear.

 However, this does not have to do with just slaughter horses.
-All horses are routinely referred to as its.
+All horses are routinely referred to as “its”.
 Just about any modern day article or report you read involving horses refers to them in that way.